zype/zype.github.io/api_intro.md

 ## Authentication

 There are multiple ways to authenticate to the Zype API.
-Your Zype channels is automatically set up with API keys that you can integrate with, but you can also use app keys and consumer access tokens to autheticate as well.
+Your Zype channels is automatically set up with API keys that you can integrate with, but you can also use app keys and consumer access tokens to authenticate as well.

 ### API Keys